 Another popular camping destination is called the North Creek Dispersed Area.
 Just over 15 miles from the park's gate, this is off the Kolob Terrace Road.
 Another spot just a bit farther out, at 16 miles from the park gates, is Sheep Bridge Road.
 Here, you'll find 48 marked campsites.
 Register at one of the kiosks.

 Where to Stay if the Campgrounds are Full

 The closest town to Zion National Park, and the best place to base yourself, is Springdale, but you will pay for the convenience of being right outside the park gate.
 Most hotels in Springdale are mid-range or luxury, and prices for both are generally high.
 For better deals, you may want to consider staying in St. George, just under an hour away, where there are plenty of chain hotels in a variety of price ranges.

-- St. George Hotels: For the best value around Zion National Park, it's best to look for accommodation in St. George.
-At the top of the list for value are the Best Western Travel Inn and Clarion Suites.
+- For the best value around Zion National Park, it's best to look for accommodation in St. George.
+At the top of the list for value are the Aiden by Best Western and Clarion Suites St. George.
 Both of these provide complimentary breakfast and feature outdoor pools.
 The Clarion also offers rooms with fridges and microwaves.